 THE BASIC IDEA:

-The most essential dialogue function is developing your plot.
-In fact, developing plot is so basic, many bad writers only use this one pillar and forget about the rest.
+The most essential task your dialogue handles is developing your plot.
+In fact, developing plot is so basic, many bad writers only do this one thing with their dialogues and forget about the rest.
 They are eager to advance their story.
-To them, their story only consists of plot, and they neglect all the other useful devices like character, realism or entertainment.

-But now, let’s hear a drumroll and reveal the link I mentioned above.
-It’s the one term you will never be able to escape in screenwriting books or classes – even if you covered your ears and went “Lah di da da da,” your teacher would communicate it to you by pantomime: It’s the motivation of a character!
+Now let’s hear a drum roll and reveal the basic trick I mentioned above.
+It’s about the one term you will never be able to escape in screenwriting books or classes – even if you covered your ears and went “Lah di da da da,” your teacher would communicate it to you by pantomime: It’s the motivation of a character!

 “What does the character want?” is the most favorite question of all time at any screenwriting workshop.

-After all, we humans act exclusively following our desires: Whether we want to have something (e.g. grapefruit-flavored toilet paper) or we want to avoid something (e.g. driving into an oncoming truck), our needs and wants have many faces.
+After all, we humans act exclusively following our desires: Whether we want to have something (e.g. grapefruit-flavored dust bags) or we want to avoid something (e.g. driving into an oncoming truck), our needs and wants have many faces.
 Motivation is everything.

 You might act rationally (e.g. working out) or you might act plain stupid (e.g. Ibsen’s haircut).
 But in both cases you are acting out of inner desire.